Cluster Modular Groups of Affine and Doubly Extended Cluster Algebras: Affine Cluster Algebras

 The size of $C^1(\A)$ is equal to the number of distinct cluster variables in $\A$ up to the action of $\gamma$.

 \begin{theorem} The number of distinct cluster variables in an affine cluster algebra up to the action of $\groupgenby{\gamma}$ is given by

 \end{theorem} \begin{proof}

 We simply need to count the number of finite and affine cluster variables up to the action of $\groupgenby{\gamma}$.
 The action of $\gamma$ is trivial on the affine cluster variables, so we simply need to count them.
-By Lemma \ref{thm:AffineVariableLocation}, each affine cluster variable appears on the tail of a $T_{\bold{n},\bold{w}}$.
+By \Cref{thm:AffineVariableLocation}, each affine cluster variable appears on the tail of a $T_{\vec{n},\vec{w}}$.
 On tail $i$ there are $n_i-1$ affine cluster variables, and each application of $\tau_i$ gives an entirely new collection of affine cluster variables; This may be seen by examining the $A_{p,1}$ case.
 Thus, in total there are $\sum_i(n_i-1)n_i$ affine cluster variables.

-To count the number of finite cluster variables up to the action of $\gamma$, we again use Lemma \ref{thm:AffineVariableLocation}, so that we only need to count the number of cluster variables appearing on source-sink oriented Dynkin diagrams.
+To count the number of finite cluster variables up to the action of $\gamma$, we again use \Cref{thm:AffineVariableLocation}, so that we only need to count the number of cluster variables appearing on source-sink oriented Dynkin diagrams.
 The source-sink mutation path takes each collection of cluster variables to an entirely new collection \cite{Schiffler:cluster_automorphisms}.
-By Theorem \ref{thm:tnw_reddening} we know that the source-sink mutation path is equivalent in the cluster modular group to $r$.
-We can calculate that the order of $r$ in $\Gamma_Q / \groupgenby{\gamma}$ is $\chi^{-1}$ using the presentation of Remark \ref{rem:Tgroup}.
-Thus since there are $n$ finite cluster variables on each source-sink oriented Dynkin quiver, there must be $\frac{n}{\chi}$ up to the action of $\gamma$. \end{proof}
+By \Cref{thm:tnw_reddening} we know that the source-sink mutation path is equivalent in the cluster modular group to $r$.
+We can calculate that the order of $r$ in $\Gamma_Q / \groupgenby{\gamma}$ is $\chi^{-1}$ using the presentation of \Cref{rem:Tgroup}.
+Thus since there are $n$ finite cluster variables on each source-sink oriented Dynkin quiver, there must be $\frac{n}{\chi}$ up to the action of $\gamma$.
+There is small subtlety when $\chi^{-1} = \frac{a}{b}$ is not an integer (types $\Affine{A}_{p.q}$ and $\Affine{C}_p$).
+In this case $a$ is the order of $r$ and $r^a = \gamma^b$ in $\Gamma_Q$.
+Thus the $n a$ cluster variables along the source sink mutation path over count the number of cluster variables in a single orbit $b$ times.
+Thus the number of finite cluster variables is $n \frac{a}{b} = n \chi^{-1}$ as needed. \end{proof}

 \begin{remark} The number of distinct cluster variables up to the action of $\groupgenby{\gamma^\ell}$ is given by

 This is because higher powers of $\gamma$ identify fewer finite cluster variables. \end{remark}